-OWASP Top 10 is established by the Open Web Application Security Project (OWASP) – a non-profit organization producing freely available articles and other information on web application security.
+OWASP Top 10 was established by the Open Web Application Security Project (OWASP) – a non-profit organization producing freely available articles and other information on web application security.

 What is OWASP?

 The Open Web Application Foundation is dedicated to creating a safer web application environment.
 It offers articles, tools, technologies, and forums for free to empower every developer to create secure code.
-Amongst other projects, one of the most well-known projects of OWASP is the OWASP Top 10.
+One of its most well-known projects is the OWASP Top 10.

 What is OWASP Top 10?